iamdhil/aiven-docs/docs/products/kafka/howto/create-topic.md

    Parameters:

-   - `avn service topic-create`: Command to create a topic.
+   - `avn service topic-create`: Creates a topic.
    - `--project demo-kafka-project`: Specifies the project name.
    - `--service-name demo-kafka-service`: Specifies the Aiven for Apache Kafka® service name.
    - `--topic exampleTopic`: Specifies the name of the topic to create.